dolphindb/api-json/README.md

     }
     $.ajax(option);
 ```
-> * Input parameter format
+> * Input format

-*Note that in the browser environment, special symbols such as "+" needs to be url encoded through function encodeURIComponent* before sending to DolphinDB server.
+*Note that in the browser environment, special symbols such as "+" need to be url encoded with function encodeURIComponent before sending to DolphinDB server.

 ```json
 var code = "1+2";